Almond Milk During Pregnancy

 Alternatively, you can always make your own almond milk!

-There are a number of recipes floating around the internet touting it’s easy and has a delicious flavor.
+Several recipes are floating around the internet, touting it’s easy and have delicious flavor.

 The Bottom Line

-There is currently no research on almond milk during pregnancy, but due to the nature of the product it is safe to consume in moderation.
+There is currently no research on almond milk while pregnant, but due to the nature of the product it is safe to consume in moderation.